 And so, it's not surprising to hear that, you know, countless testimonies from those who suffer deeply that they found their deepest joy during times of suffering.
 For most, these were moments that they felt closest to God.
 And so here, like, you know, even as I've taught on lament and heard from different people on that, you know, sometimes it's like in the deepest pain.

 And even for myself, when I've experienced that, when you experience the deepest pain, you know, there's a real sense of closeness that you can have with the Lord as you express that with him.
-And so sometimes I've talked to, you know, over and over again, people how they actually after, you know, kind of finding some relief, they actually miss that intimacy that they felt with God during that time.
-I had a student in my class when I was teaching one time who shared of an illness that resulted in like isolation that was due to pain and some other things that were embarrassing in terms of side issues dealing with this illness.
+And so sometimes I've talked to, you know, over and over again, people who, after, you know, finding some relief, they actually miss that intimacy that they felt with God during that time.
+I had a student in my class when I was teaching one time who shared an illness that resulted in isolation due to pain and some other things that were embarrassing in terms of side issues dealing with this illness.

 And so, they were kind of isolated in some ways and they were kind of dealing with it.
 So, they spent a lot of time alone with God.
 And when she was sharing her journey with me, she spoke of deep joy that she found with the Lord through this experience.